Carlosalpha1/searcherbot/README.md

 # searcherbot
 Searcherbot is a simple robot that is able to navigate to perform search and transport tasks

+## searcherbot_bringup
+It contains initial launch and config files to load the robot

 ## searcherbot_description
-It contains urdf and xacro files to view the model in gazebo
+It contains urdf and xacro files of the robot

-## Packages in comming
+## searcherbot_navigation
-Soon...
+It contains config files to be used with ROS Navigation Stack